Anchor regression: heterogeneous data meets causality: Introduction

 A substantial part of contemporaneous datasets are not collected under carefully designed experiments.
 Furthermore, data collected from different sources are often heterogeneous due to, e.g., changing circumstances, batch effects, unobserved confounders or time-shifts in the distribution.
 These heterogeneities or “perturbations” make it difficult to gain actionable knowledge that generalizes well to new data sets.
 Approaches to deal with inhomogeneities include robust methods \citep{huber1964robust,huber1973robust}, mixed effects models \citep{pinheiro2000linear}, time-varying coefficient models \citep{hastie1993varying,fan1999statistical} and maximin effects \citep{meinshausen2015maximin}.

 On the other hand there is a growing literature on causal inference under various types of assumptions and different frameworks, with applications ranging from public health to biology and economics \citep{lauritzen1988local,Bollen1989,greenland1999causal,Spirtes2000,robins2000marginal,dawid2000causal,rubin2005causal,Pearl2009,Peters2017}.
 Often the goal is to find the causes of some response variable $Y$ among a given set of covariates $X$ or to quantify the causal relationships between a set of variables.
 There are two main reasons why one is interested in the identification and quantification of causal effects.
 On one hand, it answers questions of the type ``what happens to variable $Y$ if we intervene on variable $X$'', perhaps being the classical viewpoint of causality.
-On the other hand, predictions based on a causal model will in general work equally well under arbitrary strong interventions on the covariates and thus, this provides an answer to the problem of generalization to new data sets mentioned above.
-The latter invariance property for prediction across interventions or perturbations has recently been exploited for causal inference \citep{peters2016causal} and a form of invariance plays a crucial role here as well.
+On the other hand, predictions based on a causal model, that is, using the conditional mean of $Y$ given all its causal predictors, will in general work equally well under arbitrary perturbations (interventions) on the covariates and thus, this provides an answer to the problem of generalization to new data sets mentioned above.
+The invariance property for prediction across interventions or perturbations has recently been exploited for causal inference \citep{peters2016causal} and a form of invariance plays a crucial role here as well.